 How to Keep Your Credit in Good Shape

 When you think about all the time you spent removing negative items from your credit report, the last thing you want to do is assume your job is done.
-Good credit requires ongoing monitoring and maintenance to ensure that you don't drop the ball and lower your credit score.
+Good credit requires on-going monitoring to ensure that you don't lower your credit score.
 Once you get to your target credit score, don't sit back on your laurels and think your job is done.
 Here are some tips to keep your good credit in shape and maintain that excellent credit score.

 Monitor Your Credit Report